Get the newsletter.

 Asparagus gets a bit of a bad rep, especially when it comes to choosing wine that goes well with asparagus.
 But asparagus is actually very amenable to different flavors, both food and wine.

 This spring asparagus salad with feta cheese recipe incorporates some of asparagus’s best complementary flavors: lemon, fresh herbs, and salt.
 Asparagus has a naturally vegetal taste that leans sulfurous, so bright lemon juice and salt balance those flavors.
-Fresh herbs like mint and parsley also help brighten the flavor.
+I like to serve asparagus with richer proteins like salmon (this smoked salmon pasta would be particularly good), chicken, and steak, which stand up well to the assertive flavor of asparagus.

-Many people think that fresh asparagus and wine is an especially difficult pairing.
+Many people think that pairing asparagus and wine is an especially difficult task.
 And truth be told, asparagus does not pair well with a wide variety of wines.
 But there are some excellent asparagus wine pairings for this salad.

-The best pairings for this asparagus salad recipe are:
+The best wine pairings for this asparagus salad recipe are:

 • Pinot Grigio